 Some over-the-counter medications may potentially trigger seizures.
 A

 While a trigger can result in a seizure, seizure triggers are not the same as seizure causes.
-For example, a stressful situation can trigger a seizure, but the underlying cause of the seizure could be structural damage to the brain.
+For example, a stressful situation can trigger a seizure, but the underlying cause could be structural damage to the brain.

-As seizures can be unpredictable, it can be difficult to determine why they occur, and some people may assume that triggers, such as tiredness, may be the cause.
-However, it is more likely that the individual was already predisposed, and the trigger simply induced the seizure in a susceptible person.
+As seizures can be unpredictable, it can be difficult to determine why they occur.
+Some people may assume that triggers, such as tiredness, are the cause.
+However, it is more likely that the individual was already susceptible, and the trigger induced the seizure.

 Seizures are often unpredictable and may occur spontaneously.
-While some people can identify triggers, many people will find their triggers to be nonspecific, such as stress or tiredness.
-However, other people may experience
+While some people can identify triggers, others may have non-specific triggers, such as stress or tiredness.

 It can be difficult and may take some time for an individual to identify their personal seizure triggers.
 A person can keep a seizure diary to note their activities or situations preceding a seizure.
 A pattern may emerge over time, revealing possible seizure triggers.